-Benefits Description You After the calendar pay • year deductible Hearing services (testing, treatment and supplies) High Option Standard Option • For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care children.
-Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices. • External hearing aids Note: Benefit is payable per person every three years for adults and PPO: All charges in excess of \$2,500 (No deductible) PPO: All charges in excess of \$2,500 (No deductible) annually for children up to age 22.
-Non-PPO: All charges in excess of \$2,500 (No deductible) Non-PPO: All charges in excess of \$2,500 (No deductible) Not covered: All charges All charges • Hearing services that are not shown as covered Vision services (testing, treatment and supplies) High Option Standard Option • First pair of contact lenses or standard ocular implant lenses if required to correct an impairment existing after intraocular PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance surgery or accidental injury Outpatient Vision therapy visits by an ophthalmologist or optometrist require prior approval.
-Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges All charges • Computer programs of any type, including but not limited to those to assist with vision therapy • Eyeglasses or contact lenses and examinations for them except as shown above • Radial keratotomy and other refractive surgery • Special multifocal ocular implant lenses
+Benefits Description You After the calendar pay · year deductible Cognitive Rehabilitation High Option Standard Option Provided when medically necessary following brain injury or traumatic brain injury.
+PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Services will only be covered when provided by: • Speech, occupational and/or physical therapists • Psychologists • Physicians Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount while practicing within their scope of care.
+Hearing services (testing, treatment and supplies) High Option Standard Option For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care children . • Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices .
+External hearing aids Note: Benefit is payable per person every three years for adults and PPO: All charges in excess of \$2,500 (no deductible) PPO: All charges in excess of \$2,500 (no deductible) annually for children up to age 22.
+Non-PPO: All charges in excess of \$2,500 (no deductible) Non-PPO: All charges in excess of \$2,500 (no deductible) Not covered: All charges All charges Hearing services that are not shown as covered Vision services (testing, treatment and supplies) High Option Standard Option First pair of contact lenses or standard ocular implant lenses if required to correct an impairment existing after intraocular surgery or accidental injury PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Outpatient Vision therapy visits by an ophthalmologist or optometrist require preauthorization.
+Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges All charges Computer programs of any type, including but not limited to those to assist with vision therapy • Eyeglasses or contact lenses and examinations for them except as shown above Radial keratotomy and other refractive surgery Special multifocal ocular implant lenses